UdelaRInterior/ansible-AlternC/README.md

 ## Dependencies

-There are no dependencies form other ansible roles, but you need to have a host with a Debian Stretch or Buster installed.
+There are no required dependencies form other ansible roles, but the role provides examples of configuration parameters for PHP, suited for an AlternC installation, that can be set with the role [`udelarinterior.configure_php_ini` ](https://github.com/UdelaRInterior/ansible-role-configure-php-ini).

+## Playbook example

 ## License